Overview

 Each key has a short safety number (also called a fingerprint) such as K4XR-T9BS, derived from the key.
 It appears in the encryption dialog on every device that holds the key.

-Compare it with your contact over a separate, trusted channel If both devices show the same safety number, you have the same key and no one tampered with it in transit.
+Compare it with your contact over a separate, trusted channel.
+If both devices show the same safety number, you have the same key and no one tampered with it in transit.
 If they differ, do not send anything sensitive: re-share the key and investigate.

 The safety number is a verification aid, not the key itself.
 Sharing it publicly is harmless, it cannot be reversed into the key.